dotnet/AspNetDocs/aspnet/config-builder.md

     Microsoft.Configuration.ConfigurationBuilders.Json" />
 ```

 .NET Core projects frequently use JSON files for configuration.
 The [SimpleJsonConfigBuilder](https://www.nuget.org/packages/Microsoft.Configuration.ConfigurationBuilders.Json/) builder allows .NET Core JSON files to be used in the .NET Framework.
-This configuration builder is provides a basic mapping from a flat key/value source into specific key/value areas of .NET Framework configuration.
+This configuration builder provides a basic mapping from a flat key/value source into specific key/value areas of .NET Framework configuration.
 This configuration builder does **not** provide for hierarchical configurations.
 The JSON backing file is similar to a dictionary, not a complex hierarchical object.
 A multi-level hierarchical file can be used.
 This provider `flatten`s the depth by appending the property name at each level using `:` as a delimiter.

 Attribute details: